Post Traumatic Stress Disorder

-Some women may experience events during childbirth (as well as in pregnancy or immediately after birth) that would traumatise any normal person.
+Some women and people may experience events during childbirth (as well as in pregnancy or immediately after birth) that would traumatise any normal person.

-For some women, it is not always obvious dramatic events that trigger childbirth trauma.
-Other factors such as loss of control, may be highly traumatic for them, (particularly if they have had certain negative experiences in the the past.)
+For some people, it is not always obvious dramatic events that trigger childbirth trauma.
+Other factors such as loss of control, may be highly traumatic for them, (particularly if they have had certain negative experiences in the the past).

 It is normal for people to experience some or all of the symptoms described below following a traumatic event.

 These symptoms often resolve themselves after a month or so.
-However, if you continue to experience these symptoms then psychiatrists call this post traumatic stress disorder and you may need some help to relieve the symptoms.
+However, if people continue to experience these symptoms then psychiatrists call this Post Traumatic Stress Disorder (PTSD) and they may need some help to relieve the symptoms.

-Issues which may arise include: feeling overly protective of your baby, difficulty bonding with your baby or feeling afraid of your baby.
+Issues which may arise include: feeling overly protective of their baby, difficulty bonding with their baby or feeling afraid of their baby.

 Complex PTSD (sometimes called “Disorder of Extreme Stress”) is found among people who have been exposed to prolonged traumatic circumstances or several traumatic events occurring at different times, especially during childhood, such as childhood sexual abuse.